BCATML's Annual Celebrating Languages Conference

 Teachers Are More Essential Than Ever

-AI doesn't replace teachers; it liberates them from administrative burdens to focus on the uniquely human aspects of education: inspiration, mentorship, relationship-building, and fostering creativity.
+AI doesn't replace teachers; it liberates them from administrative burdens to focus on uniquely human aspects: inspiration, mentorship, relationship-building.

 The Role Evolves, The Mission Endures